thdotnet/azure-docs.pt-br/articles/cognitive-services/QnAMaker/Tutorials/create-publish-query-in-portal.md

 ## <a name="use-curl-to-query-for-the-default-answer"></a>Usar o cURL para consultar a resposta padrão

-Todas as perguntas que não tenham resposta com grau de confiança do QnA Maker recebem a resposta padrão.
+Todas as perguntas que não tenham grau de confiança do QnA Maker recebem a resposta padrão.
 Esta resposta é configurada no portal do Azure.

 1. No terminal habilitado para cURL, substitua `Thank you` por `x`.